Vyral/base-template/_posts/2024-10-11-why-are-buyers-backing-out-of-real-estate-deals.md

   Here’s why so many buyers are backing out of deals and how you can use things like a pre-listing inspection to protect your sale.
 enclosure:
-pullquote: “Pre-listing inspections let you take care of potential problems upfront.”
+pullquote: Pre-listing inspections let you take care of potential problems upfront.
 enclosure_type: all-text
 enclosure_time:
 use_youtube_image: false